j-lpst/drizzle-neo/llama-swap/README.md

 - Download your desired models and place them into their respective directories in the `models` directory
   - see: comments in `config.yaml`
-- Edit `compose.yml` and replace the placeholder volume paths with your own.
+- Edit `compose.yml` and replace the placeholder volume paths with your own
-  Additionally comment out the `device:` section if it is giving you problems later
+- (Optional) Uncomment the `devices:` section in `compose.yml` to allow access to a GPU
 - Edit `config.json` and replace the model names there with the models you want to use
   - see: `config.yaml` for appropriate model names